Canonical · Category Definition

 The emergence of this category introduces a new approach to governance.

-Instead of governing events after they occur, systems within this category govern the conditions under which events may exist.
+Instead of governing events after they occur, structures aligned with this category govern the conditions under which events may exist.

-This shift transforms governance from a reactive activity into a structural property of the system.
+This shift transforms governance from a reactive activity into a structural property.

 11. Canonical Closure